Urban Studies

 Program Activities

-The Urban Studies Program hosts a wide variety of events throughout the academic year, including lectures, field trips, and tours, and informational lunches.
-The Urban Studies Week takes place every spring, bringing urban scholars and practitioners to Fordham University for lectures and faculty-student seminars revolving around one particular issue, such as climate change and sustainability, Hip Hop as a culture of (urban) resistance, or immigration.
+The urban studies program hosts a wide variety of events throughout the academic year, including lectures, field trips, and tours, and informational lunches.
+The Urban Studies Week takes place every spring, bringing urban scholars and practitioners to Fordham University for lectures and faculty-student seminars revolving around one particular issue, such as climate change and sustainability, hip-hop as a culture of (urban) resistance, or immigration.
 The annual Senior Thesis Dinner presents the outstanding research of graduating seniors.
-Urban Studies students also take part in undergraduate conferences and research forums.
+Urban studies students also take part in undergraduate conferences and research forums.

 Urban studies majors have received numerous prestigious awards, including the New York City Teaching Fellows and the City of New York Urban Fellows Programs.